 Effect of Branched-Chain Amino Acid Supplementation on Recovery Following Acute Eccentric Exercise

-Two articles on PainSci cite VanDusseldorp 2018: 1.
+Two pages on PainSci cite VanDusseldorp 2018: 1.
 A Deep Dive into Delayed-Onset Muscle Soreness 2.
 Vitamins, Minerals & Supplements for Pain & Healing

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.